-The County shall contract, through a request for proposal procurement process, an annual financial audit with an independent certified public accounting firm with governmental auditing experience.
-Contracting with an independent certified public accounting firm for a period not to exceed five years is considered best practice and should be adhered to whenever possible.
+The County shall contract for an annual financial audit with an independent certified public accounting firm with governmental auditing experience.
 The County will require an annual Management Letter to be required as part of the audit engagement.
-The County will strive to have the audit complete by December 31 of each year.
+The County will stive to have the audit complete by December 31 of each year.